infinispan/infinispan-images/README.md

       port: 7200
 ```

+## Image Architecture
+The image consists of two [Cekit](https://cekit.io) modules, `modules/dependencies` and `modules/runtimes`.
+The
+dependencies module is a simply yaml file that should be used for installing all dependencies required by the image.
+Whereas the runtimes module contains all scripts required by the server during image execution.
+Files at the root of
+the `runtimes` modules are used to extract the default server distribution and files/dir in the `added`
+dir are copied to the extracted server's root in order to add/overwrite existing files in the distribution.

+The entrypoint for the image is `modules/runtimes/added/bin/launch.sh`, which is a minimal bash script that calls the
+[ConfigGenerator](https://github.com/infinispan/infinispan-image-artifacts/tree/master) program to generate the server
+configuration based upon the user supplied yaml files, before then launching the server.

 ## Creating Images
 ### Prerequisites
 All of our images are created using the [Cekit](https://cekit.io) tool.
 Installation instructions can be found [here](https://docs.cekit.io/en/latest/handbook/installation/instructions.html).